websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/monitoring-elasticsearch.md

    ```bash
    keytool -importkeystore -deststorepass liferay -destkeystore /path/to/config/certs/truststore.jks -srckeystore /path/to/elastic-nodes.p12 -srcstoretype PKCS12 -srcstorepass liferay
    ```
+-->

-   Add the trustore path and password to your application server's startup JVM parameters.
+   One way to do is to add the trustore path, password and type to your application server's startup JVM parameters.
 Here are example truststore and path parameters for appending to a Tomcat server's `CATALINA_OPTS`:

     ```properties
-    -Djavax.net.ssl.trustStore=/path/to/truststore.jks -Djavax.net.ssl.trustStorePassword=liferay
+    -Djavax.net.ssl.trustStore=/path/to/elastic-nodes.p12 -Djavax.net.ssl.trustStorePassword=liferay -Djavax.net.ssl.trustStoreType=pkcs12
     ```

 Restart Liferay and Kibana.